bobaekang/icjia-r-workshop/README.md

 This workshop is planned to offer a gentle introduction to the R programming language for ICJIA researchers who want to leverage the power and flexibility of R to improve their technical prowess as researcher.

+Visit the official website for the workshop for more information, including the workshop schedule and course materials: https://bobaekang.github.io/icjia-r-workshop/

 # Workshop curriculum (*in development*)
 The workshop consists of six separate modules which are meant to be followed in order.
 The goal of this workshop is help its participants to get familiar with basic concepts and tools for using R for data analysis tasks and research projects.